VM

 The Prototype

-I began applying my branding to my wireframes, and the visual identity of Refresh started coming into play.
-I wanted to have a relaxed and welcoming tone for the user while they go through the onboarding process, and I hoped to achieve that with the colour usage and feedbacks throughout.
-Most screens have a very minimal touch to it through onboarding with the hints of our blue colour, and when you get into the dashboard and learnings, you see more of the app come to life.
+I began applying the branding to my wireframes, and the visual identity of Refresh started to take shape.
+My goal was to create a relaxed and welcoming tone for users as they navigated through the onboarding process, achieved through thoughtful color usage and intuitive feedback.
+Most screens during onboarding maintain a minimalistic design with subtle hints of our signature blue, while the dashboard and learning sections bring the app to life with more vibrant visual elements.

 Key Features